MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ### -AuditLog
 This parameter is available only in on-premises Exchange.

-The AuditLog switch is required to return audit log mailboxes in the results.
+The AuditLog switch specifies whether to return only audit log mailboxes in the results.
 You don't need to specify a value with this switch.

 Audit log mailboxes are arbitration mailboxes that are used to store audit log settings.